valentinValep/Webserv/README.md

 There is no server-side processing or database interaction involved.
 All the content is pre-defined and stored as files, and the web server simply serves these files to the client upon request.
 </details>

-<h2>TO DO</h2>

-- [ ] Error handling, add try catch blocks everywhere and send out with correct exit code and send to default error pages
-- [ ]

 <h2> TESTS / OTHER </h2>